ageitgey/face_recognition/README.md

 picture_of_me = face_recognition.load_image_file("me.jpg")
 my_face_encoding = face_recognition.face_encodings(picture_of_me)[0]

-# my_face_encoding now contains a universal 'encoding' of my facial features that can be compared to any other picture of a face!
+# my_face_encoding now contains a universal 'encoding' of my facial features that can be compared to any other picture of a face

 unknown_picture = face_recognition.load_image_file("unknown.jpg")
 unknown_face_encoding = face_recognition.face_encodings(unknown_picture)[0]

-# Now we can see the two face encodings are of the same person with `compare_faces`!
+# Now we can see the two face encodings are of the same person with `compare_faces`

 results = face_recognition.compare_faces([my_face_encoding], unknown_face_encoding)